0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 <b>#1 FLAG: HL{catss_v3ct0r_d3t3cted!}</b>

 <p>After I got my session I had to find a token that was not in the cookie.
 I connected the dots quite fast because of that robot.txt at the start,all what I had to do was to modify my script a little bit in a way that will cause the reflect XSS.
-So it is actually quite simple, admin is logged in with token and session, we know that <b><i>/help/headers</i></b> was giving info about user who is making request in that case it was me, now we just need to make GET request to that path in context of an admin and exfiltrate data.
+So it is actually quite simple, admin is logged in with token and session, we know that <b><i>/help/headers</i></b> was giving info about user who is making request in that case it was me, now we just need to make GET request to that path in the context of an admin and exfiltrate data.
 <br></br>Here is my modified script:</p>

 ```javascript